Kannavath Sankaran Nambiar: Arrest and execution

 On 27 November 1801, Sankaran and a small band of rebels were camped at Kuttiyadi.
 A local resident betrayed them to the British, who captured the rebels and transported them to Kannavam.

 In Kannavam, on the execution grounds, the British repeatedly promised Sankaran a pardon and reward if he revealed Pazhassi Raja's hideout.
 Sankaran rebuffed the offer.
 He informed the British that "he will get a far greater reward in heaven if he remained loyal to his Raja."
 His son, his nephew, his brother and his other followers also refused.

 Sankaran then reportedly put the noose around his neck with his own hands and his followers did the same.
 The following morning. the residents of Kannavam saw their corpses still hanging, as they had not yet been buried.

 The place of execution for Sankaran and his followers is now a memorial site called as Kuritikalam or Plot of Blood Sacrifice.

+In popular culture

+The character, Kannavath Nambiar, appears in the Malayalam period film Kerala Varma Pazhassi Raja, played by Devan.